 Some people think that in California the dog owner had to have known that the dog had previously had a violent history – the “one bite rule” as some people call it.
 Actually, under California law, if the dog bites somebody, the dog owner can be held strictly liable unless there are certain defenses like if the dog was provoked for example.
 It’s important to make sure the dog is monitored and on a leash if it’s out in public.

-This California law applies to owners for bites.
-If an owner’s dog attacks somebody or bites somebody, then if the person that’s injured wants to pursue a claim against the landlord or the owner of the building, that’s a different standard against the landlord or building owner.
-Then the standard that would apply would be negligence.
+This California dog bite law applies to dog owners for bites.
+If an owner’s dog attacks somebody or bites somebody, then if the person that’s injured wants to pursue a dog bite claim against the landlord or the owner of the building, that’s a different dog bite law standard against the landlord or building owner.
+Then the dog bite law standard that would apply would be negligence.
 Against a landlord or building owner, you have to show that there was prior notice that the dog had dangerous propensities or that they should have known about that.
 A way to help show this is if the dog previously bit or attacked someone or if there was a prior complaint.

-When a victim of a dog bite or attack is contacted by the dog owner, they should direct the dog owner to their attorney, or at least inform them of that.
-If the dog victim doesn’t have the dog owner’s contact information, they should try to get that from them as well as their liability insurance information.
+When a victim is contacted by the owner, they should direct the owner to their experienced dog bite attorney or inform them of that.
+If the dog victim doesn’t have the owner’s contact information, they should try to get that from them as well as their liability insurance information.

-If an insurance company is trying to reach the dog bite victim they should be instructed to direct their call to the attorney if one has been hired or their information should be passed on to the attorney.
-We always send out a letter to the insurance company once we are hired notifying them of our representation and instructing them to only contact us and not our clients directly.
+If insurance companies are trying to reach the dog bite victim they should be instructed to direct their call to the attorney if one has been hired or their information should be passed on to the attorney.
+Our experienced dog bite lawyers always send out a letter to the insurance company once we are hired notifying them of our representation and instructing them to only contact us and not our clients directly.

 Yes.
 There are special considerations when a dog attacks or bites a minor.